nathan-foo/portfolio-press/README.md

 ## Documentation

+Portfolio Press is an agentic web builder designed to generate portfolio websites from resume PDFs.
+Designed for both students and professionals, it highlights key achievements, projects, and skills with sleek, responsive layouts.
+No coding required.
+Just upload your resume, customize your style, and launch a standout personal brand in minutes.

 ### Startup commands:

 - npm run dev
 - npx inngest-cli@latest dev

 ### Prisma database management commands:

 - npx prisma migrate reset
 - npx prisma migrate dev
 - npx prisma studio